devlikeapro/waha-docs/content/en/blog/waha-scaling/index.md

 ## Horizontal Scaling - Auto-Scaling

-🚧🔨⏳ Auto-Scaling **IS NOT AVAILABLE** our of the box in WAHA yet! ⏳🔨🚧
+🚧🔨⏳ Auto-Scaling **IS NOT AVAILABLE** out-of-the-box in WAHA yet! ⏳🔨🚧

 We're working on it, but it's not ready yet, so we're just giving you a future vision how it will work.